 There are some serious positives that come out of recording and watching your movement:

-I’ve had countless times that I have stopped dancing mid-freestyle because I feel I had ‘messed up’ too many times to make worthy the continuation of the dance.
-Then later, as I’m reviewing my footage, I find myself totally engrossed in that very same movement I thought was garbage, wishing I had continued… this revelation was not only a confidence builder but it trains you to press through regardless of the situation – to never give up and recognize that every moment counts!
-You are only one perspective of infinate angles.
+I’ve had countless times where I have stopped dancing mid-freestyle because I felt I had ‘messed up’ too many times to make worthy the continuation of the dance.
+Then later, as I’m reviewing my footage, I find myself totally engrossed in that very same movement I thought was garbage, wishing I had continued.
+This revelation was not only a confidence builder but it trains you to press through, regardless of the situation – to never give up and recognize that every moment counts!
+You are only one perspective of infinite angles.

-I also can’t tell you how many times I’ve discovered some seriously cool moves from a mistake (especially with floor-work).
+I also can’t tell you how many times I’ve discovered some seriously cool moves from a mistake (especially regarding floor-work).
 While watching your footage, you can pick out those accidental moments and replicate them again easily.
-This ability is ‘super-powered’ if you watch within a few hours of execution because you can still ‘feel’ or ‘remember’ where you were in that moment… it’s stored in that short-term body memory we all have (but it seeps away quickly, which is why I always recommend viewing your footage as soon as possible).
+This ability is ‘super-powered’ if you watch within a few hours of execution because you can still ‘feel’ or ‘remember’ where you were in that moment – it’s stored in that short-term body memory we all have but it seeps away quickly, which is why I always recommend viewing your footage as soon as possible.

-Just as we evolve as people we evolve as dancers.
+Just as we evolve as people, we evolve as dancers.
 We become more flexible, more skilled and our movements naturally adjust.
-These movements require monitoring and fine-tuning.
+These movements require consistant monitoring and fine-tuning.

-I’ve found myself having to go back and correct a move that I had previously solidified in my movement simply because I had became more flexible over time and the move began to look overextended.
-So instead of stretching harder into my positioning, I had to hold back some, correct my form and align my lines in the way I intended them to be presented.
+On multiple occasions I’ve found myself having to go back and correct a move I had previously solidified in my movement bank simply because I had become more flexible over time and the move began to look over-extended.
+So instead of stretching harder into my positioning, to achieve the look I wanted, I had to hold back some, correct my form and align my lines in the way I intended them to be presented.

 I’ll say it one more time…

-WATCH (before you sleep – not tomorrow!)
-Reap the benefits of that short-term body memory… and take mental (if not physical) notes.
+WATCH: Watch your content before you sleep – not tomorrow!
+Reap the benefits of that short-term body memory and take mental (if not physical) notes.